Q&A on the GOP effort to overhaul the nation’s tax system

 HOW DO THE PLAN’S BACKERS AND OTHERS SAY IT WOULD AFFECT AVERAGE PEOPLE?

-Trump is promising that the tax cuts — “which will be the biggest in the history of our country!” — would bring a $4,000 pay raise annually for the average family.
+The Trump administration is promising that the tax cuts — “which will be the biggest in the history of our country!” — would bring a $4,000 pay raise annually for the average family.
+Trump expanded that number even further Friday, telling Fox Business Network’s Maria Bartiromo, “It can be $5,000 average per individual, per group.”

 Rather than helping the middle class, Democrats charge, the plan mainly would benefit wealthy individuals — like Trump — and big corporations.

-Note: This story has been corrected to reflect that the proposed tax rate for the third bracket is 35 percent, not 25 percent.